 The benefits system and other types of financial support can be hard to understand.
-Macmillan has experienced welfare rights advisers and financial guides.
-You can speak to them by calling the Macmillan Support Line on 0808 808 00 00.
+Call the Macmillan Support Line on 0808.
+808 00 00 to discuss money worries.

 You can also get information about benefits and other types of financial help from Citizens Advice if you live in England, Scotland or Wales (page 91), or Advice NI if you live in Northern Ireland (page 90).